flixpar/IteratedPrisonersDilemma/README.md

-# Simulations of Iterated Prisoner's Dilema
+# Simulations of Iterated Prisoner's Dilemma